 Usually, a mix of various resources is the best combination to learn quickly and to keep yourself motivated.

-Use online resources and grammar posts, and perhaps a good language app for practicing and revising vocabulary and grammar rules.
+Use online resources and grammar posts, and perhaps a good language app for practicing and revising Italian words and grammar rules.

-Also, make sure you watch Italian movies, listen to Italian news and music, and read in Italian, even if you don’t understand everything.
+Also, make sure you watch movies or the Italian tv, listen to Italian news and music, and read in Italian, even if you don’t understand everything.

 Not understanding at the beginning is absolutely normal.
 Your brain is definitely working hard!
 And one day, suddenly, you’ll find yourself understanding better.

 Learn more about how to learn Italian by yourself.